Concludia Instructions

 Future plans

 While all Concludia arguments are guaranteed valid on a syntax level, they are not guaranteed valid on a semantics level.
 This means that even if premises are marked true, they may not actually - in meaning - prove the conclusion they immediately point to.
-In the future, "disagreement" will be possible, where Concludia will ask you to highlight the problematic junction, and state the missing assumption that:
+In the future, registering counterpoints will be possible, where Concludia will ask you to highlight the problematic junction, and state the missing assumption that:

-• if true, *would* prove the conclusion
+- if true, would prove the conclusion

 Uses